-23.78.012Duties of Director of the Department of Neighborhoods.
+23.78.012 Duties of Director of the Department of Neighborhoods.

-A. The Director of DON shall establish final use criteria and permitted uses for the school structures and grounds based on the SUAC's recommendations within ten (10) days of the receipt of the recommendations.
-If the Director of DON modifies the recommendations of the SUAC, the reasons for the modification shall be put forth in writing.

-B. Notification of the Director of DON's decision shall be published in the City official newspaper within seven (7) days of the date the decision is made.
+- A. The Director of DON shall establish final use criteria and permitted uses for the school structures and grounds based on the SUAC's recommendations within ten (10) days of the receipt of the recommendations.
+If the Director of DON modifies the recommendations of the SUAC, the reasons for the modification shall be put forth in writing. - B. Notification of the Director of DON's decision shall be published in the City official newspaper within seven (7) days of the date the decision is made.
 Notice, including the date of its publication, shall also be posted in a conspicuous place in the Department of Neighborhoods and shall be included in the General Mailed release.
 Notice of the decision shall also be mailed on the date of the decision to the applicant, and to persons who have requested specific notice in a timely manner.

-For current SMC the set the Office of the Ci The notice of the decision shall state the address of the school and briefly state the decision made by the

-Director of DON.
+The notice of the decision shall state the address of the school and briefly state the decision made by the Director of DON.
 The notice shall also state that the school use criteria are subject to appeal and shall describe the appropriate appeal procedure.

-(Ord.
+Ord.
 115906 § 4, 1991: Ord.
 110381 § 1(part), 1982.)

-23.78.014Appeal of use criteria.
+23.78.014 Appeal of use criteria.